smclab/liferay-theme-hooks/packages/liferay-theme-autoprefixer-hook/README.md

 ## How it works

 This hook will autoprefix your css using `gulp-autoprefixer` after liferay-theme-tasks delivers the transpiled css to the build directory.

+## License

+This library, *SMC's Liferay Theme Hooks*, is free software ("Licensed Software"); you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl-2.1.html) as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

+This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; including but not limited to, the implied warranty of MERCHANTABILITY, NONINFRINGEMENT, or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl-2.1.html) along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA